Cognigy/Documentation/docs/en/docs/ai/endpoints/transformers/inject-transformer.md

 If the `Inject Transformer` returns a falsy value, then the message is never forwarded to the user.

-???+ info "Return Value Validation"
+???+ warning "Return Value Validation"
     The return value of the `Inject Transformer` will be validated against a set of rules and rejected if the rules are not met.
 The rules are:

     - The user ID is required in the return value.
 It has a max length of 256 characters.